hkonain27/UniSphere_Final/README.md

 # Unisphere
 A platform connecting international students at the university.
-Software Engineering - Final Project